EuropeanForestInstitute/tradeflows/README.md

 A demonstration with time series plot and bar chart will be made with shiny and the ggplot2 package, based on the diamond example using.

+### Screen server tool
+Use screen to keep a long process running on a server after you close the ssh session.
+I started a screen session with:

+        screen -S sessionname

+In order to find the screen session later you might want to rename it using sessionname.
+Or on the first screen invocation use the s flag -S sessionname

+I started the R software in this screen session, started a long running process.
+Then detached the session with:

+        CTRL-A-D

+I could re-attach the session later with:

+        screen -r sessionname

+If the session was not detached properly, it might be necessary to detach it and re attach it:

+       screen -d -r sessionname

 ## Ongoing work